Italian renaissance woodcut playing cards

 The largest collection is located in Szépművészeti Múzeum (Museum of Fine Arts), Budapest.
 What seems to be duplicates separated from this collection are held by the Metropolitan Museum of Art, New York and the Beinecke Rare Book & Manuscript Library at Yale University, New Haven, Connecticut.
 In the following, I reference or depict all the fragments I have found documentation on in these and other collections, but I have been informed that there exist further unpublished fragments as well.

 The most characteristic feature of this family of card designs is the form of the pip cards in the suit of spade or swords in all packs where any of these are preserved.
 This can be described as intermediate between the Italian and Portuguese styles – curved like the former but overlapping only in the centre of the card like the latter.
 They are clearly of north Italian origin and from the renaissance period, but as the cards themselves do not contain direct evidence, the exact place and time of origin have been subject to debate.
 The most recent and also most comprehensive analysis is an article in The Playing-Card vol. 52 no. 3 by Nathaniel Shockley, which quotes this web page with regards to the organisation of the fragments and my argument for including the most divergent group with the others.
 This article presents a compelling argument for a Venetian origin and a dating to 1485–1488 for the earliest cards in the group.
+A much cited dating of one of the blocks to 1462 is entirely spurious.

 The tarot packs